jtoy/rgahackathon/dreamstyle/README.md

 ##### We Makes Training & Deployment Easy
 Although training remains an art, at Somatic we have built a system to make training new models very easy.
 You can get started training in just a few steps.

-In this exerise, we will demonstrate how easy it is to get a new model up and running.
+In this exercise, we will demonstrate how easy it is to get a new model up and running.

 Additionally, we have built out an appended URL api, that takes almost all the work off of the developer for simple applications and customer development and testing.